 Best for: couples who want European charm without European prices.

-The Algarve stretches over 200km with more than 100 beaches, according to Live Like It’s the Weekend.
+The Algarve stretches over 200km with more than 100 beaches, as Live Like It’s the Weekend notes.
 Praia da Falésia runs over 6km and was voted one of the best beaches in the world by TripAdvisor in 2024.
 Vila Vita Parc earns a 4.8 out of 5 rating, and you’ll spend significantly less than you would on the Amalfi Coast or Santorini.

 Koh Lanta, Thailand: For Couples Who Want to Disappear Together